Road Rash II: Development and release

+Reception

-ReceptionRoad Rash II met with critical acclaim upon release.
+Road Rash II met with critical acclaim upon release.
 Skid and Brody of Diehard GameFan praised the general improvements to the gameplay, particularly the addition of the two-player mode.
 Richard Leadbetter and Radion Automatic of Mean Machines Sega commended the two-player mode, additional bikes, fast visuals and varied backgrounds, but felt that the fundamental gameplay was barely changed from the previous title, and they considered the music to be inferior to that of the original game.
 Gideon of GamePro was grateful for the inclusion of the split-screen two-player mode, the lack of which he felt "kept the first Road Rash from achieving 'instant classic' status", and deemed the sequel to be "a noteworthy improvement on an already excellent game".
 He additionally described the graphics as "sharp", "smooth and believable", and the musical themes as "hip".
 Anthony Mansour of Mega Zone approved of the addition of nitro charges and the ability to beat officers.
 Brian Costelloe of the same publication attributed the game's addictive quality to the increased challenge, and welcomed the additions of the chain and two-player mode, but found difficulty in recommending the title to those who already own the first game.
 Paul Wooding and Adrian Pitt of Sega Force warned readers of the game's similarity to its predecessor, but praised the multiplayer modes as "magic" and the sense of speed and graphic effects as "amazing".
 The four reviewers of Electronic Gaming Monthly considered the gameplay to still be solid and fun, but saw little difference in that factor from its predecessor, and were disappointed in the lack of detail in the two-player mode's graphics compared to the single-player campaign, though the audio was said to "really pop".

 Sales of Road Rash II exceeded those of its predecessor.
 In its debut month, Road Rash II was the sixth highest-selling Genesis title at Babbage's, and stayed within the top-ten chart for the next six months.
 Road Rash II first charted on Blockbuster Video's highest-renting Genesis titles at #7, and charted within the top ten on five subsequent months.
 Mega placed the game at #19 in their Top Mega Drive Games of All Time, and the game has been included in "greatest games of all time" lists by Stuff and FHM.

-Shawn Smith of Electronic Gaming Monthly wrote positively of the Game Boy Color version; he praised the "awesome" scaling effect on the tracks as the game's most impressive feature, and commended its "surprisingly solid" controls and level of challenge.
-However, he pointed out that the tracks were largely similar to each other, which led to eventual boredom.
+Shawn Smith of Electronic Gaming Monthly wrote positively of the Game Boy Color version; he praised the "awesome" scaling effect on the tracks as the game's most impressive feature, and commended its "surprisingly solid" controls and level of challenge, but pointed out that the tracks were largely similar to each other, which led to eventual boredom.